LandSandBoat/server/docs/task-journal/2026-03-16-self-hosted-ci-runners.md

 - Confirmed the new runner set is included in the runners kustomization and Flux health checks.
 - Bound `.github/workflows/cxi_minimal_alpine_image.yml` to the explicit ARC scale-set label `calamityxi-game-server-runners`.
 - Confirmed the runner-set fix for the observed Buildx failure is changing the scale set from ARC `kubernetes` mode to ARC `dind` mode.
+- Added `.github/workflows/cxi_pr_linux.yml` as the fork-owned Linux-only PR validation path on the same self-hosted runner label.
+- Renamed the final PR gate job to `CXI PR Linux Success` so GitHub branch protection can require a unique check name without colliding with generic upstream-style `Success` jobs.

 ## Risks